badboy/pinboard-cli/README.md

 ## Usage

-I had not time to package this as a GEM and I did not even release my version of the [pinboard ruby lib](https://github.com/badboy/pinboard) yet.
+I had not time to package this as a GEM and it currently only works with my own fork of the pinboard ruby lib.
+It's available in the [more-methods branch.](https://github.com/badboy/pinboard/tree/more-methods).

+I'm working with @ryw, the original maintainer to get my code upstream.
+I hope we get a new gem version released soon.
+Once that's done this will be a Gem too.

 But `pinboard-cli` is usable if you place the lib somewhere and adjust the paths in the script.

     Usage: pinboard [options] [keywords...]